aigrvch/USA-VISA-Bot/README.md

     - carefully set the maximum and minimum interview dates
 3. Bot has ASC registration, but it may not work.
 Make pull request, if you fixed it
 4. Join [Telegram group](https://t.me/u_s_a_visa_bot)
-5. Bot can work only with one person in account

 ## Donation